RetroPie/RetroPie-Docs/docs/Arcade.md

 Learn about other available versions on the pages about [MAME](MAME) and [FinalBurn Alpha](FinalBurn-Alpha).

-## Step 2: Download the right ROMs
+## Step 2: Select the right ROM set

-In most countries, **downloading games is illegal unless you also own legal copies of those games**.
-We're not going to tell you where to download ROMs.
-A search engine may help.
-What follows is a technical description of compatibility between different emulators and ROM versions.
+ROMS are not included with RetroPie.
+Copyright law varies by country and is up to the user to determine legality.

-In general, you will only get good results with a full "reference set" of ROMs.
+In general, you will only get good results with a full set of ROMs.
 Incomplete ROM sets (i.e. smaller collections of individual ROMs) are unlikely to work well.
-This is because a reference set contains common files shared by multiple ROMs.
-Without these files, most games will immediately exit.
+This is because certain roms (known as child roms) are dependent on files in other ROMs (known as parent ROMs) for example Pacman is actually an american clone (child) of the original japanese game Puckman (Parent) .
+Without both files, most games will immediately exit.

-There are a number of different reference set versions.
+There are a number of different rom set versions.
 Different versions contain different games (although there's plenty of overlap).
-This table tells you which reference set version you need for each emulator, and which games are in each set:
+This table tells you which rom set version you need for each emulator, and which games are in each set:

 | Emulator | Required ROM Version | # of ROMs | DAT File | Compatibility List |
 | :---: | :---: | :---: | :---: | :---: |